 Getting signed up is easy as the Medium Partner Program definitely focuses on getting talented writers ready to get up and writing on Medium as quickly as possible.
-This is great because it makes it easy to get started writing and that means getting started earning money.
+This is great because it makes it easy to get started writing.
+That means getting started earning money.

 The Clap System Has Changed

 Payments used to be determined by a combination of the number of claps from subscribers, and how many claps each subscriber gave in a month.
 That would divide their $5 subscription into a portion that would be paid to every article that received a clap from them.